parcel-bundler/website/src/languages/css.md

 ### Minification

 In production mode, Parcel automatically minifies your code to reduce the file sizes of your bundles.
-By default, Parcel uses [@parcel/css](https://github.com/parcel-bundler/parcel-css) to perform CSS minification.
+By default, Parcel uses [lightningcss](https://github.com/parcel-bundler/lightningcss) to perform CSS minification.

 {% warning %}

 **Note**: In prior versions, Parcel used [cssnano](http://cssnano.co/) for minification.
 If your project contains a cssnano config file such as `.cssnanorc` or `cssnano.config.json`, you may see a warning that it is no longer applied after upgrading Parcel.

 In most cases, you can simply remove the cssnano config file and allow Parcel to handle minification.
-However, if you do rely on certain settings in this configuration and want to continue using cssnano instead of `@parcel/css` for minification, you can configure Parcel to use `@parcel/optimizer-cssnano` instead.
+However, if you do rely on certain settings in this configuration and want to continue using cssnano instead of `lightningcss` for minification, you can configure Parcel to use `@parcel/optimizer-cssnano` instead.

 {% sample %}
 {% samplefile ".parcelrc" %}